About Archive to Alive

 -To add inclusion and environmental awareness as 2 basic elements in their students’ mindset.

-EUscreen is a portal containing thousands of digital audio-visual items steaming from the biggest European audio-visual archives that provide an insight into the social, cultural, political and economic events that have shaped the 20th and 21st centuries, mainly form the European aspect.
+EUscreen is an example of a digital archive portal containing thousands of digital audio-visual items steaming from the biggest European audio-visual archives that provide an insight into the social, cultural, political and economic events that have shaped the 20th and 21st centuries, mainly form the European aspect.
 Therefore, the platform’s content can be an important collection of resources that can be exploited in education and incorporated in school lessons and projects.